 The museum features valuable copies of his most famous works and furnishings of the type Durer would have owned along with a recreation of his workshop.
 Rotating exhibits also feature items from Nuremberg’s art collections.
 Visitors can watch copper plate engravings on site for a glimpse into Durer’s techniques and work and can take a tour with an actress playing Agnes Durer, the wife of the artist.

-See the infamous Nazi Rally Grounds
+See the Documentation Center Nazi Party Rally Grounds

 The unfortunate reality of Nuremberg’s history is that it is closely tied to the Nazi Party, in large part because of the annual rallies held here.
 The Nazi Party Rally Grounds—about 2.5 miles (4km) from the center of town—have been preserved so that Germany will never forget what happened and the world can focus on never allowing it to happen again.